OpenMDAO/OpenMDAO1/openmdao/docs/getting-started/install.rst

 However, we can't support every version of every OS.
 So while you may very well be able to get OpenMDAO to run on a iPhone that's running a Windows 3.1 emulator, we're not going to be able to help you when something goes awry with that install.
-Here are the systems on which we will test and support:
+Here are the systems which we will support:

 Mac OS X
 ++++++++